mikedamage/hayfever-chrome/README.md

 Hayfever currently duplicates the feature set of the Harvest desktop widget, but I've got plans to extend its functionality far beyond that.

-It's currently in private beta on the Chrome Web Store, but you can download it and install it on your own via the Downloads link above.

 ### Stuff Hayfever Can Do

 Hayfever can currently: